m-clare/wblca-benchmark-v2-data-preparation/README.md

 To make this process easier, a makefile is provided for easier command line interfacing.
 See [this guide](https://cookiecutter-data-science.drivendata.org/using-the-template/#changing-the-makefile) for more details on downloading make.

-## Versioning
-Versions on this repository are marked using Releases on GitHub.

 ## How to cite
 This code is supplementary to the following works.
 Please cite both the Data Descriptor and the specific data version used:
 - **Data Descriptor:** Benke, B., Chafart, M., Shen, Y., Ashtiani, M., Carlisle, S., and Simonen, K.  *A Harmonized Dataset of High-Resolution Whole Building Life Cycle Assessment Results in North America.* In Review.
 Preprint available at [*Data Descriptor preprint DOI here, when ready*].